Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2018

 So, to review: In a folder, you submit 1) the original hard copy 2) your new, revised version with all revisions and edits in BOLD FONT.
 New version is stapled and has proper heading.
 Due date: Thursday, November 26

-- For the rewrite, you can only work on the essay, but not re-do the bibliography.
-If you have problems with the bibliography, please see me, and do better in the third paper.
+- If you have problems with the bibliography, please see me or one of the two T.As., and hopefully you will then do much better in the third paper.
 Thanks.

-- Grader will review your paper/s a second time only within 7 days after the original has been returned to you.
-Re-grading, however, does not guarantee a better grade.
+- Graders will review your paper/s a second time only within 7 days after the original has been returned to you.
+That is, rewrite is due in class on Nov.
+13, 2018, or latest by 4:45 p.m. in the respective mailboxes in our dept. Re-grading, however, does not guarantee a better grade.
 The second grade will be the only one that will count.

 - 3rd paper: discuss one critical aspect in one of the maeren (in Erotic Tales) as comprehensively as possible.
 Write a good thesis, support it with solid arguments, and conclude.